efemberg11/GeoModel_rmakhman/documentation/docs/components/kernel/overview/MaterialGeometry.md

 When you create a transformation, you must choose the type.

 The model of the raw geometry is a tree of nodes, property nodes and volume nodes.
 The tree can be thought of as a tree of volumes, each one “having” a set of properties (inherited from property nodes throughout the tree).
 The subsystem engineer judiciously chooses which of the volumes are to contain full, cached, position information – usually, these first-class volumes are to be associated with a detector.
-He or she also judiciously decides which of the transformations are to be alignable—usually these are the transformations which position something that ultimately has a detector bolted, glued, riveted or otherwise clamped onto a sensitive piece.
+The subsystem engineer also judiciously decides which of the transformations are to be alignable—usually these are the transformations which position something that ultimately has a detector bolted, glued, riveted or otherwise clamped onto a sensitive piece.
 Then, the developer can apply several techniques for keeping track of these pointers so that the important volumes can later be connected to detector elements, and the alignable transformations can be connected to the alignment database for periodic updating.

 Finally, we provide three mechanisms for giving names to volumes: